CoderDojoTC/chatgpt-for-teachers/docs/getting-started.md

 ChatGPT can only generate plain text.
 If you want to display graphics, tables and charts you will need to copy the text into another tool.

-### No installation web rendering tools
+### No installation web-rendering tools

-Use these if you have only a web browser or Chromebook
+Use these if you have only a web browser or Chromebook.
+No apps need to be installed.

 1. [Trinket.io](http://trinket.io) good for rendering basic Python and turtle graphics
 2. [JSFiddle.com](http://JSFiddle.com) - good for testing HTML, JavaScript and SVG